-After running the pushover analysis with model 2 (whose capacity curve is shown in Figure 9 (b)), the first step consisted in the observation of the deformation distribution and progression throughout the elements.
+After running the pushover analysis with Model 2 (whose capacity curve is shown in Figure 9(b)), the first step consisted in the observation of the deformation distribution and progression throughout the elements.
 The high lateral forces applied at the soft storey level have led to large demands of deformation capacity in the column and beam elements in that vicinity.
 In contrast, all remaining RC elements are kept practically undeformed, without significant stresses, even for considerable drift values of 0.003 (top displacement of 0.10 m).
-The only masonry elements that were subjected to significant axial force increments are placed above and below the soft-storey, never reaching, however, the cracking strength for the same extreme top displacements values.
+The only masonry elements that were subjected to significant axial force increments are placed above and below the soft-storey, however never reaching, the cracking strength for the same extreme top displacement values.

-The point in the capacity curve of model 2 from which the structural system would continue to be represented was determined comparing the degradation of the reinforced concrete frames of model 1 (at the onset of the soft-storey mechanism) with the progressive degradation of the same components of model 2.
-In fact, there is a value of the base shear (marked with \bigcirc in the 2^{nd} capacity curve of Figure 9

-(b)) for which the deformation of the RC elements adjacent to the soft storey is reasonably similar to that of model 1 at the onset of soft storey mechanism (see comparison in Figure 10).
-This is the stage beyond which the final capacity curve of the structure should follow the capacity curve of model 2.
-It is clear that there is a significant number of differences between these two stages, making these two not totally "compatible".
-Nevertheless, damage in the RC elements neighbouring the 3rd storey was by far considered the most important similarity to account for with care.
+The point in the capacity curve of Model 2 from which the structural system would continue to be represented was determined comparing the degradation of the reinforced concrete frames of Model 1 (at the onset of the soft-storey mechanism) with the progressive degradation of the same components of Model 2.
+In fact, there is a value of the base shear (marked with \bigcirc in the 2nd capacity curve of Figure 9(b) for which the deformation of the RC elements adjacent to the soft storey is reasonably similar to that of Model 1 at the onset of soft storey mechanism (see comparison in Figure 10).
+This is the stage beyond which the final capacity curve of the structure should follow the capacity curve of Model 2.
+It is clear that there are a significant number of differences between these two stages, making these two not totally "compatible".
+Nevertheless, damage in the RC elements neighbouring the 3rd storey was considered, by far, the most important similarity to account for with care.
 In fact, the deformation of the RC concrete elements outside the 3rd storey is not crucial, since these are not subjected to subsequent high demands - i.e., the lateral displacement, after the soft-storey, is mainly due to the deformation of the columns and beams of this level.
-For the masonry, the most notorious discrepancy between the two compared stages are the several panels that had achieved the cracking strength in model 1 but that were modelled with the initial stiffness in model 2.
-This inconsistency can be, however, disregarded because the assumed post-cracking stiffness is almost identical to the initial one (see Figure 6 (b)).
-The key task left is precisely to find out whether the stress increment in the masonry elements of the level above and below the soft-storey is enough to cause their collapse (and consequently lead to new soft-storey formation) before the performance point is attained.
+For the masonry, the most notorious discrepancy between the two compared stages is the several panels that had achieved the cracking strength in Model 1 but were modelled with the initial stiffness in Model 2.
+This inconsistency can be, however, disregarded because the assumed post-cracking stiffness is almost identical to the initial one (see Figure 6(b)).
+The key task left is to precisely find out whether the stress increment in the masonry elements of the level above and below the soft-storey is enough to cause their collapse (and consequently, lead to new soft-storey formation) before the performance point is attained.

-Fig. 11 (a) Capacity curve for each model; (b) Final capacity curve
+Fig. 11 (a) Capacity curve for each model; (b) Final capacity curve graphical/numerical computer program, specifically created for this task (see Figure 12(b)).
+This program has the following particular features: